- About the Department

 Brief History: The Early Years

 The Department of Hydrology and Water Resources had its origins within the Department of Geology in 1961 when it became an area of specialization within that major.
 A governing committee, spearheaded by Dr. John W. Harshbarger* (then Department Head of Geology), oversaw the development of the specialized undergraduate and graduate curricula which had their basis in the physical science, mathematical, and engineering disciplines.
 Academic course work was coupled with development of HWR field methodology and practice, as well as theoretical and applied research.
-In 1966, the Department of Hydrology and Water Resources at the University of Arizona became the first autonomous (independent) department in the nation dedicated solely to the study of water.
-A more detailed history can be found here
+In 1966, the Department of Hydrology and Water Resources at the University of Arizona became the first autonomous department (independent from other majors) in the nation dedicated solely to the study of water.
+A more detailed history can be found here.

 Mission: To Educate, Discover, and Serve

 Since its founding in 1966, the department's mission has been to provide the highest quality undergraduate and graduate education in the field of hydrology and water resources; to engage in nationally recognized basic, applied, and theoretical research; and to serve professionally the local community, the State of Arizona, and national and international communities.
 All members of the HWR community--students, faculty, and staff--contribute to these efforts.

 In July 2009, the campus-wide Transformation effort led to the founding of the new School of Earth and Environmental Sciences (SEES), a federation of four academic departments and two major laboratories: the Departments of Atmospheric Sciences, Geosciences, and Hydrology and Water Resources; the Laboratory for Tree-Ring Research; the Accelerator Mass Spectrometry Laboratory; and the College of Agriculture and Life Sciences' Department of Soil, Water and Environmental Science.
 The school was formed to address issues related to global climate change, water resources, and other critical environmental issues.